Hydraverse/hypy/README.md

 # Quick Start

 If you know what this is and just want to get going, install:

-[- !!
-NOTE: This is the last version with this name, and the PyPI package will then be called `hydra-chain`. -]

 `$ pip install halo-hypy`